Turkish Airlines Flight 6491: Government response

 The Ministry of Emergency deployed more than 1,000 personnel to secure the accident site and safely remove the wreckage.
 The debris was scattered over 1 hectare.
 High-ranking officials eventually visited the accident site to observe the search and rescue operation, including then-Prime Minister Sooronbay Jeenbekov, Deputy Prime Minister Mukhammedkalyi Abylgaziev, Minister of Emergency Situations Kubatbek Boronov and Minister of Transportation and Roads Zhamshitbek Kalilov.
 Minister of Health Talantbek Batyraliyev reported that by 11:46 a.m. local time, around 56 doctors and psychologists and 14 ambulance crews had been dispatched to the scene.

 The following day was declared a day of national mourning in Kyrgyzstan.
 The flag of Kyrgyzstan would be flown at half-mast in every public institution and diplomatic building.
 Accordingly, numerous entertainment programs were cancelled by radio and television stations.
 Several cultural programs were also cancelled.
 A number of heads of state expressed condolences, including the presidents of the other members of the Commonwealth of Independent States and the Prime Minister of Turkey.

 In response to the accident, there have been concerns regarding the presence of houses near the airport, prompting calls for resettlement from multiple government officials.
 MPs of the Jogorku Kenesh asked the government to demolish the dachas and relocate the residents to a safer place.
 Concerns began to grow as an impromptu inspection revealed that the houses had been built illegally, as the dachas were only meant for seasonal dwellings during the summer and spring, but the residents opted to stay permanently.
 Many residents were unwilling to move due to financial reasons and instead asked the settlement to be given an official status.
 As issues regarding the dachas remained unresolved, the residents held a rally in front of the Bishkek White House to ensure their safety and the status of their homes.

 Documents retrieved from the flight revealed that the owner of the cargo inside the aircraft was not known at all.
-There had been discrepancies in the documents of the cargo, in which the goods were slipped with instructions in the Kyrgyz language, raising suspicions that the aircraft had been carrying contraband, as no one from Kyrgyzstan had come forward to claim the goods for compensation.
+There had been discrepancies in the documents of the cargo, in which the goods were shipped with instructions in the Kyrgyz language, raising suspicions that the aircraft had been carrying contraband, as no one from Kyrgyzstan had come forward to claim the goods for compensation.
 Opposition party Ata-Meken was quick to accuse that the aircraft was possibly a part of a corruption scheme and that the cargo actually had belonged to President Almazbek Atambayev, which he denied.
 Omurbek Tekebayev, leader of Ata-Meken, criticised the government for trying to conceal information regarding the true owners of the cargo.
 In response to this finding, the parliament established a temporary commission to investigate the matter further.
 The result of the investigation, however, was never made public.